Top 5 Questions to Ask Your Doctor About Tuberculosis

 - How do you get TB?

 It is not easy to become infected with tuberculosis.
-Usually a person has to be close to someone with TB disease for a long period of time.
+Usually, a person has to be close to someone with TB disease for a long period of time.
 TB is usually spread between family members, close friends, and people who work or live together.
 TB is spread most easily in closed spaces over a long period of time.
-It is rare, but possible, for TB to be spread in an airplane.
 Your doctor can better help you understand your risk for TB.

 - How common is TB in the U.S.?